valentinoli/epfl-interactive-coursebook/milestone1.md

 In this project, we aim to visualize the courses currently taught at EPFL and the relationships between them.
 The data will be represented on a graph.
 The courses themselves will be represented by the nodes of the graph and dependencies between courses as (directed) edges.
 Different node colors, shapes and sizes will be used to distinguish nodes.
 We envision both an impressive visualization and a rich interactive tool with options for searching and filtering.
 The user should be able to filter by level, section, program, specialization, course name or code.
 This can come in handy in many instances, for example when students want to see only the courses of their own program.
 When filters are applied, connected nodes that don't fulfill the filter condition are displayed in a neutral color.
 When hovering over or selecting a node, information is displayed about the course.

-We also aim to provide a complementary data summary on a separate page in the form of a data story, with graphs and textual descriptions.
+We also aim to provide a complementary data analysis summary on a separate page in the form of a data story, with graphs and textual descriptions.

 ### Exploratory Data Analysis